-Michel Platini, Europe's Former Soccer Boss, Is Arrested As Part Of Qatar Inquiry
+Michel Platini, Europe's Former Soccer Boss, Arrested As Part Of Qatar Inquiry

 Platini won the Ballon d'Or as the world's best soccer player three times, and he's still regarded as one of the all-time greats.
 But his name has increasingly been clouded by inquiries into FIFA's choice of Qatar to host the World Cup, in an upset win over bids from the U.S., Australia, South Korea and Japan.

-As the Associated Press reports:
+As The Associated Press reports:

 "Platini told the AP in 2015 that he 'might have told' American officials that he would vote for the United States bid.
-However, he changed his mind after a November 2010 meeting, hosted by then-President Nicolas Sarkozy at his official residence in Paris and Qatar's crown prince, now Emir, Tamin bin Hamad al-Thani.
+However, he changed his mind after a November 2010 meeting, hosted by then-President Nicolas Sarkozy at his official residence in Paris and Qatar's crown prince, now emir, Tamim bin Hamad al-Thani.

 "Platini has long insisted that the meeting did not influence his vote for Qatar less than two weeks later."

-According to French media outlets, as anti-corruption police took Platini into custody Tuesday, they also spoke to two former officials from the Sarkozy era: Sophie Dion, a lawyer who served as the president's adviser on sports, and Claude Gueant, who was the secretary general of the Elysee under Sarkozy.
+According to French media outlets, as anti-corruption police took Platini into custody Tuesday, they also spoke to two former officials from the Sarkozy era: Sophie Dion, a lawyer who served as the president's adviser on sports, and Claude Guéant, who was the secretary general of L'Élysée under Sarkozy.

 Like Platini, Dion was taken into custody.
-The official term for Gueant's status is that of a "free suspect": He was questioned but not detained.
+The official term for Guéant's status is that of a "free suspect": He was questioned but not detained.